iantpryor/map/README.md

 # How to Use

-Start by clicking Generate to get an overall shape
+-Start by clicking Generate to get an overall shape

-Alternate between rough and smooth to get a more realistic effect.
+-Alternate between rough and smooth to get a more realistic effect to your liking.